-“My Little Buttercup, has the sweetest smile”.
-Spend a day at Gibbs Gardens we us, to enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.
+“My Little Buttercup, has the sweetest smile”, spend a day at Gibbs Gardens with us, to enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.

 Join us as we explore the miles of rolling hills filled with buttercups with a day at Gibbs Gardens.
 See one of the most sought after Easter picture venues of North Georgia.
 Learn about different types of buttercups and when to plant for the best spring showing.

 Over the past weekend we took our annual spring journey to Gibbs Garden’s to see the Daffodils, which is really quite magical.
 If you have never been, I highly recommend that you make a trip soon while they are still blooming.
 There are literally thousands of buttercups, covering the north Georgia hillside.
 A total feast for your eyes.It is no secret to any north Georgia native that Gibbs Garden’s is the perfect garden spot to take pictures.
 Whether you are a trying to get the perfect family Easter photo, hone your photography skills or just create a cute seasonal profile picture, Gibbs’s has you covered.
 We love to go for gardening inspiration for our own yard and we get a little exercise at the same time.
 My husband and I are garden members, and have the 4 season pass so we can explore the gardens at all times of the year.
 Honestly, it just makes senses to purchase the 4 seasons pass, the cost is the same price of two single day visits.
 So if your go to the gardens at least twice your pass pays for itself, plus you get two free one day visitor passes, which I use for out of town guests that come to visit.